-Our course gives you a sound understanding of both the chemical and process engineering fundamentals that you need to become a professional chartered engineer.
-In addition to a grounding in science, maths and engineering, our students acquire practical abilities that are highly sought after by industry and complete a year working in industry.
+Our BEng and Diploma in Industrial Training programme gives you a sound understanding of both the chemical and process engineering fundamentals that you need to become a professional engineer.
+In addition to a grounding in science, maths and engineering, our students acquire practical abilities that are highly sought after by industry and developed through a year spent in industry.

 Facilities and labs

 We have invested in our lab facilities to provide students with equipment of industrial standard found in industry.
 Our labs have a full range of services including modern cooling, steam and compressed air systems.
 Electronics and programming have been integrated into our teaching, with Arduino and Labview being used as graphical programming platforms.
 Students gain a basic understanding of electronics in the first two years to enble them to use these platforms.

 Our Industrial Advisory Board (IAB) is comprised of both alumni and company representatives, who provide input into the development of our degree programme.
 The involvement of the IAB ensures our programmes stay relevant to the needs of industry and that our graduates are prepared for the jobs of the future.

 Find out more about some of the careers our graduates have progressed to.

 The BEng (Hons) Chemical Engineering and Diploma in Industrial Training is accredited by the Institution of Chemical Engineers (IChemE) on behalf of the Engineering Council.* All students are provided with a student membership of the IChemE, which is paid for by the department.

 *for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.
 Candidates must hold a masters or doctorate accredited as further learning for CEng to hold accredited qualifications for CEng registration.